Widy75/Eurorack-Builds/erbse/README.md

 * Internal clock and reset detection are still active in random mode.
 Change from pattern-mode to random-mode and back keeps the pattern tracking in sync.
 * Reset detection was done by a fixed given time no input change ( has pros and cons ), with the advantage of no repatching the hardware.

+Known problems:
+* To short trigger could be missed.
+Especial in euclid sequencer mode.
+Generating new sequences costs cpu and the clock in only read naive in a loop, rather than implement interrupts.
+(Have to be fixed fix).
+There are no problem by driving erbse with normal clock diverders witch produce gates.
+I discoverd problems so far only if i drive erbse with grids, that sometimes triggers are not detected.
+* Link mode enable disable could lose tracking ( beat shifts ) when used in combination with latch mode, since latch influce edge detection.

 Have fun
 Widy